 There are thousands of puppy mills all across the country with one goal in mind... to produce as many litters as possible.

 Please join in the mission to stop them:

 All too often, a backyard breeder gets in over her head and unwittingly turns a tiny breeding operation into a puppy mill.
 So what might have started with an accidental pregnancy turns into a full scale puppy mill driven by the desire to profit from the puppies.
-A backyard breeder could be someone you work with who has puppies for sale or a neighbor who accidently allowed her Westies to mate, etc.
+A backyard breeder could be someone you work with who has puppies for sale or a neighbor who accidentally (or on purpose) allowed her Westies to get pregnant, etc.